MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 #### Operation canceled by another higher priority operation

 Azure operations have a certain priority level and execute from highest to lowest.
-This error happens when your operation is overridden by another operation that has a higher priority.
+This error happens when another operation that has a higher priority overrides your operation.
 Retrying the operation might allow it to perform without cancellation.

 #### Operation canceled waiting for lock confirmation